MASD-Project/cpp_ref_impl/README.md

 libodb-sqlite```) if you are not targeting ORM support. **Very important**: vcpkg at present only has ODB 2.4 support, but our test project requires ODB 2.5 because it uses C++ 17 features.
-If you are using mainline vcpkg, please have a look at the patches on the [MASD Branch](https://github.com/MASD-Project/vcpkg/commits/masd) of our vcpkg fork.
+If you are using mainline vcpkg, please have a look at the patches in the [MASD Branch](https://github.com/MASD-Project/vcpkg/commits/masd) of our vcpkg fork.